Newsteinwell/Newsteinwell.github.io/_posts/2017-12-03-images-augmentation.markdown

 date:   2017-12-03 20:21:08 +0800
 categories: image
 ---
+**This post is the first part of images detection and segmentation.**
 # data preparing
  You can find the `water lily` images on [Google][google] or [Baidu][baidu] image, also you can take the photo about water lily by yourself.
 Here are some examples collected by me: